KaiYan289/RLpapersnote/README.md

 58. Whenever you see a exp() function, ask yourself: can you substitute it with a log?

 59. When using remote Python debugger with pycharm, you can close "attach to subprocess" option if you witness strange bugs.
 (At settings -> build, execution, deployment -> Python debugger)

+60. When developing a new architecture for deep learning, you cannot simply considering throwing a dart randomly and hoping it can work.
+You should deviate from original design gradually, or, stand on the shoulders of the giants.

+61. You should never use gradient descent along with weight decay.
+The gradient descent take effect **Before** weight decay, thus greatly amplifying the weight decay factor and cause the training to be weird.

 # Useful Linux Debugging Commands